alexgabriel28/thesis/README.md

 ## General approach
 The general idea focusses on combining self-supervised learning approaches, e.g., the recently published VICReg-Approach with Prototypical losses.
 The prototypes of previous classes act like a regularization against Catastrophic forgetting and allow the model keep learning continuously.
-Incorporation of VICReg allows for semi-supervised training settings and for learning richer representations from the underlying data.
+Incorporation of VICReg allows for semi-supervised training settings and for learning richer representations from the underlying data. <br />
 ![image](https://user-images.githubusercontent.com/96831420/167251601-67681478-3400-42bc-a453-060f3a6dc912.png)